virtualstaticvoid/taskinator/README.md

 # Calling 'work_step_3' on 'MySimpleProcess' with [:c, 3]

 ```

+Once all tasks of the process have completed, any tasks defined with the `on_completed`
+directive are enqueued for execution.

+If any of the tasks of the process fail, any tasks defined with the `on_failed`
+directive are enqueued for execution.

 In reality, each task is executed by a worker process, possibly on another host, so the
 execution process isn't as simple, but this example should help you to understand